 No pets are allowed in the residence halls, except for small fish.
 Aquariums must not exceed 10 gallons.

 Each resident is responsible for the proper care of his/her room and shared space including the guidelines for break/holiday periods and checkout.
 Individual residents will pay for any charges assessed for damages in their room and shared spaces.
 All residents may be responsible for floor or community damages and will equally pay for any charges to the floor or community.
 All campus residential facility rooms and shared spaces must remain clean throughout their occupancy and must be returned to the original condition upon vacating the space.

 Splicing or splitting into existing television cables or outlets, wrapping TV cable, or otherwise adding to the existing cable is prohibited.
 Tampering with telephone hardware is prohibited.
 Residents are not permitted to set up outside antenna or satellite systems.

 Each residence hall room is equipped with one cable jack.
 Cable service is provided by Bright House Networks as part of the room fees.

 Residents may not enter or exit a building through windows.
 Leaning out of windows for any reason is not allowed.
-No decorations (including alcohol signs/neon signs or cans) may be displayed in room windows.
+No unauthorized decorations (including alcohol signs/neon signs or cans) may be displayed in room windows.
+Authorized decorations are limited to greek letters affiliated with the college (must be on a removable item not affixed to the window) and FSC apparel/flags purchased through the bookstore.
 Windows may not be covered except with the blinds installed by the college or personal curtains.
 Window blinds may not be removed.